gregorypappas/onDeleteSuggestion/README.md

-# onDeleteSuggestion
+#### WebExtension which uses onDeleteSuggestion event.

-WebExtension which uses onDeleteSuggestion event.
+To use, install in about:debugging and type 'omni' in the address bar.